spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 * vSphere [6.7U3](https://docs.vmware.com/en/VMware-vSphere/6.7/rn/vsphere-esxi-67u3-release-notes.html) or later (recommended).
 * NTP configured on all Hosts.
 * You must have an active vCenter account with all the permissions listed below in the "VMware Cloud Account Permissions" section.
-* You should have an Infrastructure cluster profile created in Spectro Cloud for VMWare.
+* You should have an Infrastructure cluster profile created in Palette for VMWare.
 * You should install a Private Cloud Gateway for VMware as described in the "Installing Private Cloud Gateway - VMware" section below.
-Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Spectro Cloud.
-You can register your additional VMware cloud accounts in Spectro Cloud as described in the "Creating a VMware Cloud account" section below.
+Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
+You can register your additional VMware cloud accounts in Palette as described in the "Creating a VMware Cloud account" section below.
 * Egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required).
     * Outgoing internet connection on port 443 to api.spectrocloud.com.